tomquisel/tomquisel.github.io/_posts/2017-08-01-longevity-research-overview.md

 ---
 layout: post
-title: "Anti-Aging Research"
+title: "Longevity Research"
 img: aging-image1.png
-excerpt: A review of recent anti-aging research and treatments
+excerpt: A review of recent longevity research and treatments
 ---
-These are notes from a recent presentation I gave on the state of anti-aging research and potential interventions.
+These are notes from a recent presentation I gave on the state of longevity research and potential interventions.

 ### Context